cruzluna/cruzluna/README.md

 <div>

   <p>
     Trying to build cool things that have an impact.
-I am currently learning Rust  🦀 and working on a rich text editor in the browser to give users the power to create blogs, docs, collaborative workspaces, and more.
+I am currently learning Rust  🦀
   </p>